ncp38/cs372-f24/projects/proj1/index.md

 ## Part B: Letting the agent speed
 - This part of the project is worth the final 15% of your grade.
-- In this part, you will reimplement A\* to solve a slightly different problem (though if you've written Part A following good style, not much will change in Part B).
+- In this part, you will **reimplement A\* to solve a slightly different problem** (though if you've written Part A following good style, not much will change in Part B).
 - Here, we will assume that the agent is allowed to speed occasionally while driving through Memphis.
 In particular, your program will prompt the user for the number of times the agent is allowed to speed (an integer >= 0).
 When an agent chooses to speed, they will drive a single road segment at *twice* the speed limit, rather than the posted speed limit.
 Or, equivalently, in terms of time, they will travel a road segment in *half* of the time that it would normally take them.
-(Note that this is not particularly realistic [although maybe in Memphis it is...], but we will use it here because it makes adjusting the heuristic straightforward.)
+(Note that this is not particularly realistic [even if it sometimes feels that way...], but we will use it here because it makes adjusting the heuristic straightforward.)
 - This will require making a number of changes and additions to your code:
-  - You will need to keep track of the number of times remaining the agent will speed.
+  - You must keep track of the number of times remaining the agent will speed.
   Since this is changing, this becomes part of the *state*.
 So a state is now two pieces of information: a location and an integer representing the number of times left that speeding can happen.